DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

 **It costs about $30 US.**

-And since it is a shield, you just stick it on top of an Uno or Mega, upload :doc:`DCCInspector-EX </download/ex-dccinspector>`, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.
+And since it is a shield, you just stick it on top of an Uno or Mega, upload :doc:`EX-DCCInspector </download/ex-dccinspector>`, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.

 *** Wiring and more info goes here ***